lewagon/dotfiles/04-Front-End/08-Product-Design-Sprint/01-What-You-Will-Build/README.md

 Once again remember, your UI Kit and your Wireframe should be in **black and white only**.
 We don't want to see any color or any visual identity at this point in time.

-It's a very important milestone as it's the Kickoff of the app you will build during the last 2 weeks of the bootcamp.
+It's a very important milestone as it's the kickoff of the app you will build during the last 2 weeks of the bootcamp.
 Every step is important, that's why **you should validate each one with a TA**.

 Good luck!